-The SanT.E.Si.H Research Unit (UR_UM211) brings together researchers who previously worked in the Young Research Team No. 2516 (2007–2010) and young researchers who have joined the team since 2011.
+The SanT.E.Si.H UR_UM211 Research Unit brings together researchers who previously worked in the young research team No. 2516 (2007–2010) and young researchers who have joined the team since 2011.

-The central research focus of this team is: "Dynamics of processes that lead to and reduce situations of disability."
+This team's central research focus is:“The dynamics of processes that lead to and reduce situations of disability.”

 The SanT.E.Si.H. team has been a member of IFR Handicap (SFR/AERES) since 2007 and is part ofDS (a doctoral school jointly accredited by UM3 and UM).